data2health/maturity-model/team.md

-# This file will be driven from responses to the onboarding doc

-bit.ly/cd2h-onboarding-form
+Connor, can you change this to match the auto load need?